Adhesive Tape Manufacturing Process 101

 Interestingly, the weak features of rubber adhesives are bested by colorless acrylic adhesives.
 This is because acrylics are stable to oxidation and exposure to UV light, and their stability in oxidation provides years of protection against UV light.

-Acrylic adhesive tape
+acrylic adhesive tape

 Source: Pinterest